shrutivaidya-design/Customer_Behavior_Analysis/README.md

 # 4. SQL Analysis
 - Loaded cleaned data into a relational database
-- Wrote SQL queries to:
+- Performed queries such as:
 - Aggregate data
 - Filter and segment records
 - Generate business insights